Bombardment of Fort St. Philip (1815): Aftermath

 In a despatch sent to the Secretary of War, dated January 19, Jackson states 'I am strengthened not only by [the defeat of the British at New Orleans]... but by the failure of his fleet to pass fort St. Philip.'
 Remini believes this was preventing the British moving their fleet up the Mississippi in support of the land attack.
 Roosevelt, as a naval historian, does not share Remini's theory.
 He observes that the British disengaged once the fort's mortar was resupplied and was able to return fire on January 17, the engagement being described as 'unsuccessfully bombarding' the fort by the British.
 The engagement is briefly mentioned in Roosevelt's naval history of the conflict and is dismissively summarized by one sentence.

 The physical impossibility of Cochrane's fleet being able to overcome the bar at the mouth of the Mississippi does rule out the notion that the fleet could have sailed up the river.
-Most of these ships were in excess of 1,000 burthen tonnes, Cochrane's flagship HMS Tonnant being 2,281 tonnes, whereas the heaviest boat to have taken part in the engagement against the fort was 430 tonnes, being HMS Herald.
+Most of these ships were in excess of 1,000 burthen tons, Cochrane's flagship HMS Tonnant being 2,281 tons, whereas the heaviest boat to have taken part in the engagement against the fort was 430 tons, being HMS Herald.
 For similar reasons, the Union attack on the fort in 1862 was made by schooner- and raft-mounted mortars that could negotiate the bar without beaching.
 The lack of any tangible sized amphibious landing does not support the idea the British wanted to capture the fort.
 The British were happy enough to be a 'diversion' by being moored out of the range of the fort's cannons, and by shelling the fort from a distance with mortars.
 Whilst the engagement appeared to have served no directly useful purpose to the British, it could be said it made a valuable contribution to the escape of Lambert's army elsewhere, to deter Jackson's forces from redeploying because of hostile forces at the fort, whose size and intention were unknown.